geminica/humboldtsketcher/_posts/2023-09-20-flying-the-colors.md

 <figcaption>James Whistler, Flesh color and green valparaiso</figcaption>
 </figure>

-My search continues, and I'll start sharing some experiments soon.
+My search continues, and perhaps I'll have some of my own experiments to share soon.